Key Takeaways

 • Enhances both dark and bright features

-• Less extreme than red filter
+• Less extreme than the red filter

-• Good for beginners
+• Good starting point for beginners

 3. Light Blue Filter (#80A or #82A):